Diploma Thesis Projects 2025-2026

 Implement a dynamic analysis in the OpenJDK JVM.
 The analysis will extend the C1 and C2 JIT compilers inside the JVM to produce instrumented code that tracks read and write accesses, producing a trace.
-Another tool can then read and analyze the trace to produce statistics about memory access, or detect data races or deadlocks in parallel code.
+Another tool can then read and analyze the trace to produce statistics about memory accesses and object lifetimes.

 The goal of this project is to change the JVM JIT compiler to keep the bytecode secret from external attackers for as long as possible during the program execution.
 Work involves understanding and modifying the deoptimization path and stack rewriting part of OpenJDK.